AspirinCode/NPDatabase-NPRules/README.md

 Use RDkit version 2018.09.2 (install with Conda: https://anaconda.org/rdkit/rdkit)
 The command line to use is specified in each script

+You can download the latest version of NPDatabase (the sqlite file) here: https://www.dropbox.com/s/hk5dnjq262zlks3/NPDatabase_05-4.sqlite?dl=0

 ## Build NPDatabase
 _all scripts in Build_NPDatabase directory_